DaWyz/hapi-session-redis/README.md

   - `password`: password used for 'iron' encoding (must be at least 32 characters long).
   - `clearInvalid`: clear invalid cookie (default to false)
 - `keepAlive`: refresh the cookie ttl
 - `validateFunc`: an optional session validation function used to validate the content of the session cookie on each request.
 Used to verify that the internal session state is still valid (e.g. user account still exists).
-The function has the signature `function(request, session, callback)` where:
+The function has the signature `async function(request, session)` where:

-  - `request` - is the Hapi request object of the request which is being authenticated.
+  - `request`: is the Hapi request object of the request which is being authenticated.
-  - `session` - is the session object set via request.cookieAuth.set().
+  - `session`: is the session object set via request.cookieAuth.set().

-  - `callback` - a callback function with the signature function(err, isValid, credentials) where:
-  - `err` - an internal error.
+  it must return an object with the following signature:

-  - `isValid` - true if the content of the session is valid, otherwise false.
+  - `valid`: true if the content of the session is valid, otherwise false.
-  - `credentials` - a credentials object passed back to the application in request.auth.credentials.
+  - `credentials`: a credentials object passed back to the application in request.auth.credentials.
 If value is null or undefined, defaults to session.

 ## Available methods

 When the redis scheme is enabled on a route, the `request.redis` object get decorated with the following methods:

 - `set(key, session)` - saves the session to redis.
 It must be called after a successful login.
   - `key` - is session id (you should safely generate this using a ramdom string by using something like uuid.v4).
   - `session` - must be an object (can't be null).